MarceloEduardo23/Data-Structures-projects/README.md

 - 📝 Optimal path search in weighted graphs
 - 📊 Complexity and performance analysis

-Developed as an academic seminar project 📖.
+Developed as part of an academic seminar on search algorithms 📖.

 ---